PFAS Information for Private Well Owners

 Are you concerned about PFAS in your well?

-Are you concerned about PFAS in your well?
-We’re here to help - Contact us at groundwater@zone7water.com
+Are you concerned about PFAS in your well and have questions?
+We’re here to help – contact us as groundwater@zone7water.com

 This page contains information on PFAS for private well owners.
 Use the map below to find out whether your well may have PFAS in it.
-The FAQ below has additional information.
+The FAQ below has additional for additional information.

 Disclaimer: This map is a tool to be used for informational purposes and may not reflect what PFAS levels may be in individual wells at any given time.
 If you are concerned with PFAS, Zone 7 recommends sampling your and sending the sample to a qualified analytical laboratory certified to analyze for PFAS.